-Forty-three Canadian National Railway (CN) freight railcars derailed on August 3, 2005 by Lake Wabamun, just west of Edmonton, Alberta.
-The derailment resulted in 4,400 barrels of Bunker C oil and 554 barrels of a pole treating oil being spilled with approximately 1235 barrels19 of the oil entering the temperate Lake Wabamun (Fingas, 2010; TSB, 2008b).
+Forty-three Canadian National Railway (CN) freight railcars derailed on August 3, 2005 adjacent to Lake Wabamun, just west of Edmonton, Alberta.
+The derailment resulted in 4,400 barrels of Bunker C oil and 554 barrels of a pole treating oil being spilled, with approximately 1235 barrels of the oil entering the temperate Lake Wabamun (Fingas, 2010; TSB, 2008b).
 The spill was caused by a faulty train track that had a least 13 undetected defects (CBC, 2007).
-Though Bunker C is not an oil sands product it is known to have a density near that of water, which could be similar to that of some kinds of undiluted bitumen.
+Though Bunker C is not an oil sands product, it is a heavy oil and can have a density approaching that of water, and thus could be similar to undiluted bitumen.
 In this case, the oil began to sink with limited amounts of weathering and sedimentation (Goodman, 2006).

 CN used an oil response contractor to recover the spilled oil.
-However, after the contractor's initial efforts, it became clear that they were not experienced in oil spills of this magnitude or of this type of oil.
-As a result, they were not able to contain the spill and CN eventually had to contract out the cleanup to a more experienced response organization (TSB, 2008b).
-The response contractors began by using the Shoreline Cleanup and Assessment Technique (SCAT) and then moved to cleaning up individual shore segments (Goodman, 2006).
-They also cut a number of reed beds because the reeds became a continuing source of surface contamination (Goodman, 2006).
-In total, approximately 1076 barrels of oil was recovered and the response effort was completed in October 2005 (Severs, 2005).
+However, after the contractor's initial efforts, it became clear that it was not sufficiently experienced in oil spills of this magnitude or of this type of oil.
+As a result, it was not able to contain the spill and CN eventually had to contract the cleanup to a more experienced response organization (TSB, 2008b).
+The new response contractor began by using the Shoreline Cleanup and Assessment Technique (SCAT) and then moved to cleaning up individual shore segments (Goodman, 2006).
+A number of reed beds were cut because the reeds became a continuing source of surface contamination (Goodman, 2006).
+In total, approximately 1,076 barrels of oil was recovered and the response effort was completed in October 2005 (Severs, 2005).